Ahmadiyya Muslim Missionaries and the Development of Islam in America

 The 20th century development of Islam in America should be understood through the explicit and covert activities of a little known, non-orthodox group of Indian Muslims, the Ahmadiyya, operating in Europe and North America.
 Understanding the role of the Ahmadiyya thoroughly changes the periodization of Islam in America and enriches our understanding of the contemporary American Islamic scene.

-Delving beyond the traditional narrative which recognizes the role of Ahmadiyya missionaries in early 20th century development of Islam in America, Dr. Fanusie’s scholarship brings a more focused look at Ahmadiyya activity from the groups late 19th century inception and emphasizes five distinct phases of Ahmadiyya involvement with American religious culture between 1880 and 1975 which deepens our perception of how and why Islam spread in the United States throughout the 20th century.
+Delving beyond the traditional narrative which recognizes the role of Ahmadiyya missionaries in early 20th century development of Islam in America, Dr. Fanusie’s scholarship brings a more focused look at Ahmadiyya activity from the group’s late 19th century inception and emphasizes five distinct phases of Ahmadiyya involvement with American religious culture between 1880 and 1975.
+Her study deepens our perception of how and why Islam spread in the United States throughout the 20th century.

 Dr. Fanusie's focus goes beyond the history of Islam in America and covers how Islam DEVELOPED in America.
 Key to understanding this are the shifts surrounding the American crisis of faith in the late 19th century, the role of African American urban migration, and the common methods through which Islam spread among populations throughout world history.